LimbleCMMS/limble-tree/README.md

 ### Suggested Dev Setup

-I find that the best way to develop this library is to run `npx ng build limble-tree --watch` in one terminal and then run `npx ng serve sandbox` on a second terminal.
+I find that the best way to develop this library is to run `npx ng build limble-tree --prod --watch` in one terminal and then run `npx ng serve sandbox` on a second terminal.
 This will rebuild the library on changes, and also serves the demo app, so you can immediately view and experiment on your changes.

 ## Issues, Feature Requests, Etc